weaviate/weaviate/docs/batch_request_processing.md

-# Batched request processing
+# Batch request processing
-Weaviate can process either regular requests or batched requests.
+Weaviate can process either regular requests or batch requests.
 ## 1. The batch request
 A batch request is an array of requests.
 The goal of this construction is to reduce network traffic.
 This document uses the following terminology: